mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Membership knowledge

-Group membership is itself sensitive information and MLS is designed to drastically limit the amount of persistant metadata.
+Group membership is itself sensitive information and MLS is designed to limit the amount of persistant metadata.
 However, large groups often require an infrastructure which provides server fanout.
 In the case of client fanout, the destinations of a message is known by all clients, hence the server usually does not need this information.